-ACT Government, Education and Care Services National Law (ACT) Act 2011, and the Education and Care Services National Regulations 2011 (available from http://www.legislation.nsw.gov.au/)
+ACT Government, Education and Care Services National Law (ACT) Act 2011, and the Education and Care Services National Regulations 2011 (available

 ASTHMA POLICY

 Asthma is a chronic health condition affecting approximately 25% of children.
 It is one of the most common reasons for childhood admission to hospital.
 Community education and correct asthma management will assist to minimise the impact of asthma.